-I tried to start the Italian Citizenship process in Naples back in December 2015.
-Sadly, getting nowhere, this is starting to sound like The Italian Job.
+Trying to start the Italian Citizenship process in Naples back in December 2015, sadly I hit a brick wall…this is starting to sound like The Italian Job.

-A year on and I am no closer, though I have learnt a lot.
+More than a year on and I’m no closer, though I’ve learnt a lot.

-It was just too hard for the public servants in the Commune to start the process.
-After all, it was close to Christmas and interests didn’t revolve around work.
+No luck.
+Too hard for the public servants in the Comune to start the process as it’s too close to Christmas and interests are not around work.

-I now have to get out of the EU for 3 months, so decided to volunteer in Thailand during this exit period.
+I have to leave the EU for 3 months, so decide to volunteer in Thailand during this period.

-Following the 3 months out of the EU, a sketchy plan was made to return to Calabria but specifically, where my father was born: Parenti.
+Following the 3 months absent from the EU, the sketchy plan is to return to Calabria but specifically, to my father’s village: Parenti.

-I naively hoped that I would have better luck in getting someone to start the process there, especially as all my father’s paperwork would be held at this Commune.
+Naively hoping that I’ll have better luck in getting someone to start the process in this tiny village, especially as all my father’s paperwork is held at the Comune (council).

 I have spent over AUD$600 so far in just obtaining initial certificates, legalising these, translating these into Italian, and then legalise the translation again.

 After buying a car (Lola) in the UK to drive from Somerset to southern Italy, we only made it to central France before Lola decided to die a tragic death on the busy highway.